hpcorona/syper/README.md

 And data access is a big part of web development.
 So, how can i do web development using only WinDev? the answer now is Syper.

+And also it's a very simple language, we don't have problems recruiting people with zero experience using it to start using it and be productive.

 ## Platforms